 Linear Programming Problems

 Problem 1: A company manufactures and sells two types of products and the cost of production of each unit a and b is rupees 200 and 150 respectively each unit of product yields a profit of 20 rupees and each unit of product b yields a profit of 15 rupees on selling.
-The company estimates the monthly demand of A and B to b at a maximum of the harvested unit in all the production budget for the month is set at rupees 50000.
-How many units should the company manufacture in order to earn maximum profit from its monthly sales from a and b?
+The company estimates the monthly demand of A and B to be at a maximum of the harvested unit in all the production budget for the month is set at rupees 50000.
+How many units should the company manufacture to earn maximum profit from its monthly sales from a and b?

 Solution: